-- Short-term and long-term market interest rates may change by different amounts (for example, the shape of the yield curve may affect new loan yields and funding costs differently); - The remaining maturity of various assets or liabilities may shorten or lengthen as interest rates change (for example, if long-term mortgage interest rates decline sharply, mortgage backed securities (MBS) held in the investment securities portfolio may prepay significantly earlier than anticipated, which could reduce income); or - Interest rates may also have a direct or indirect effect on loan demand, credit losses, collateral values, mortgage origination volume, the fair value of MSRs and other financial instruments, the value of the pension liability and other items affecting earnings.
+- Assets and liabilities may mature or reprice at different times (for example, if assets reprice faster than liabilities and interest rates are generally rising, earnings may initially increase); - Assets and liabilities may reprice at the same time but by different amounts (for example, when the general level of interest rates is rising, we may increase rates paid on checking and savings deposit accounts by an amount that is less than the general rise in market interest rates); - Short-term and long-term market interest rates may change by different amounts (for example, the shape of the yield curve may affect new loan yields and funding costs differently); - The remaining maturity of various assets or liabilities may shorten or lengthen as interest rates change (for example, if long-term mortgage interest rates increase sharply, mortgage backed securities (MBS) held in the debt securities portfolio may pay down slower than anticipated, which could impact portfolio income); or - Interest rates may also have a direct or indirect effect on loan demand, credit losses, collateral values, mortgage origination volume, the fair value of MSRs and other financial instruments, the value of the pension liability and other items affecting earnings.

 The primary method of measuring earnings sensitivity from interest rate risk not associated with mortgage banking is through modeling net interest income.
-Net interest income is the interest earned on debt securities, loans (including yield-related loan fees), and other interest-earning assets minus the interest paid for deposits, short-term borrowings, and long-term debt.
-Net interest income is significantly influenced by the mix and overall size of our earning asset portfolio and the cost of funding those assets.
-In addition, some sources of interest income, such as loan prepayment fees and collection of interest on nonaccrual loans, can vary from period to period.
+Net interest income is the interest earned on debt securities, loans (including yield-related loan fees), and other interest-earning assets minus the interest paid on deposits, short-term borrowings, and long-term debt.
+Net interest income is significantly influenced by the mix and overall size of our asset portfolio and the cost of funding those assets.
+Changes to balance sheet mix can be driven by changes in interest rates as well as other risk factors and economic variables.
+In addition, some variable sources of interest income, such as resolutions from purchased credit impaired (PCI) loans, loan fees and collection of interest on nonaccrual loans, can vary from period to period.
 The estimation process for net interest income is built on two fundamental components.
 The first component is the projection of expected behavior on existing balance sheet portfolios over the nine quarter test horizon under the Scenario.
 The second component is the projection of expected growth and pricing behavior for new business originated over the nine quarter test horizon under the Scenario.